-Based solely on the facts and representations submitted, we conclude an examination of Trust reveals none of the circumstances that would cause either Grantor to be treated as the owner of any portion of Trust under §§ 673, 674, 676, 677, or 679 so long as trust remains a domestic trust and Committee remains in existence.
+Based solely on the facts submitted and representations made, we conclude that an examination of Trust reveals none of the circumstances that would cause either Grantor to be treated as the owner of any portion of Trust under §§ 673, 674, 676, or 677 as long as the Power of Appointment Committee remains in existence and is serving because none of the Power of Appointment Committee members has a power exercisable solely by himself, to vest Trust income or corpus in himself, none shall be treated as the owner of any portion of the Trust under § 678(a).

 We further conclude that an examination of Trust reveals none of the circumstances that would cause administrative controls to be considered exercisable primarily for the benefit of either Grantor under § 675.
-Thus, the circumstances attendant on the operation of Trust will determine whether either Grantor will be treated as the owner of any portion of Trust under § 675.
+Thus, the circumstances attendant to the operation of Trust will determine whether either Grantor will be treated as the owner of any portion of Trust under § 675.
 This is a question of fact, the determination of which must be deferred until the federal income tax returns of the parties involved have been examined by the office with responsibility for such examination.